Our Mission

 Hahn Erickson - Executive Director

-Hahn grew up in Steamboat Springs, and Telluride, Colorado – splitting time between his father in Steamboat and mother in Telluride.
+Hahn grew up in Steamboat Springs and Telluride, Colorado, splitting his time between his father in Steamboat and his mother in Telluride.
 Growing up in these two amazing places helped to create a desire to experience as much of the earth as possible.
 Spending most of his school in Steamboat and then graduating in Telluride, Hahn went off to explore Europe for the first time before starting college at Jacksonville University.
-After traveling much of the United States with his mother as a child, this trip to Europee expanded his belief that differences are the best part of life.
+After traveling much of the United States with his mother as a child, this trip to Europe expanded his belief that differences are the best part of life.
 After a year at school in Jacksonville, Florida, Hahn went on his first solo journey around the world.
 Learning, volunteering, and experiencing the vast differences between us all.
-He combined his love of travel and education as a Peace Studies major at the University of Canterbury in Christchurch, New Zealand.
-His “summers” were spent as a ski instructor and ski coach in Telluride, Colorado as he went as far as possible with his degree in New Zealand.
-The wanderlust had not left him and after another season in Telluride instructing and coaching he left for his third worldwide trip, his last for the time being.
+He combined his love of travel and education as a major in Peace Studies at the University of Canterbury in Christchurch, New Zealand.
+His “summers” were spent as a ski instructor and ski coach in Telluride, Colorado, as he went as far as possible with his degree in New Zealand.
+The wanderlust had not left him, and after another season in Telluride instructing and coaching, he left for his third worldwide trip, his last for the time being.

 Hahn continued traveling during the summers, and ski instructing and coaching during the winters for the next few years.
-His journeys became more in-depth as did his desire to help others.
-He spent time living in Argentina, Los Angeles, and the Hamptons, taking courses in Spanish in both Argentina and Los Angeles, and living in the Hamptons as a child care coordinator for a wonderful group of families.
+His journeys became more in-depth, as did his desire to help others.
+He spent time living in Argentina, Los Angeles, and the Hamptons, taking Spanish courses in both Argentina and Los Angeles, and working as a child care coordinator for a wonderful group of families in the Hamptons.
 After finishing his final season as a full-time instructor and coach in Telluride, Colorado, Hahn began his journey back to Steamboat.
-Moving back home to help with his step-mother who was deep into a battle with Alzheimer’s.
-He became one of the head counselors at the local Boys and Girls Club where he was happy and rising the ranks.
+Moving back home to help with his stepmother, who was deep into a battle with Alzheimer’s.
+He became one of the head counselors at the local Boys and Girls Club, where he was happy and rising in the ranks.
 Until a major accident while getting promoted, three weeks after losing his stepmother, changed his life forever.

-It has been a journey that has led to some of the most amazing experiences, greatest sorrows, and wonderful joys that being a human can be.
+It has been a journey that has led to some of the most amazing experiences, the greatest sorrows, and wonderful joys that being human can bring.
 Hahn learned to harness the experiences from the inside out and back again.
-Finding his passion for helping others lead him to help start True North with an amazing group of people.
+Finding his passion for helping others led him to help start True North with an amazing group of people.
 He has combined his knowledge and experience to help unique people with unique requests.

-“There is truly too much to put in here and perhaps I did not put enough.
+“There is truly too much to put in here, and perhaps I did not put enough.
 It is hard to summarize the life I have lived.
 I believe in people.
 I believe we can overcome more than we know.
 I believe if a person thinks they are too different, have experienced too much pain, or have gone through things that not a lot of other people have seen or experienced, I have been there with you.
-I believe if there are questions there are answers.
-I believe in love.”
+I believe if there are questions, there are answers.
+I believe in love.” - Hahn Erickson.

 Hahn comes with a vast amount of experience in a wide variety of backgrounds.
-He has experience in carpentry, art, music, sports, landscaping, cooking, and gardening, among those already mentioned with yoga, meditation, counseling, coaching, instructing, and in-home work with families from almost every background possible.
-He hopes to always continue to travel and learn more along the way but has settled in Steamboat and is planning on being here, back home, for the distant foreseeable future.
-He absolutely loves this community and hopes to be able to support and be a part of it for as long as possible.
+He has experience in carpentry, art, music, sports, landscaping, cooking, gardening, as well as yoga, meditation, counseling, coaching, instructing, and in-home work with families from nearly every background imaginable.
+He hopes to continue traveling and learning more along the way, but has settled in Steamboat and plans to be here, back home, for the foreseeable future.
+He loves this community and hopes to be able to support and be a part of it for as long as possible.

 Matt Courtney - Care Counselor